Hkay16/word-hunt-game/README.md

 ## Work In Progress:
 - Fix Bugs with generating wordsearch grid: Occasionally words on the list will not be in the word search grid.
 There are way too many of the same letters on the grid and in sequence.
 - Add a button next to the counter to show all bonus words that have been found in alphabetical order.
-- Track which words have been found so the same word cannot be added to the score twice or be re-highlighted.
 - Add text popups to say when words are invalid, have already been found, or are too short.
 - Add "End Game" button and final popup with stats and message.
 - Add home screen with options to start game and view instructions.